Tribhuvan University: Academics

+Tribhuvan University is the leading University in Nepal.
+Many colleges are affiliated with Tribhuvan University.
+In 1971, all the community colleges were part of Tribhuvan University.
+The university has the largest number of full-time enrollments in the world.
+The 49th graduation ceremony of Tribhuvan University was on 18 December 2023, in Kathmandu, Nepal.
+The registrar of Tribhuvan University said more than 73000 students were graduating at that time.
+The significant number of graduates made Tribhuvan University hold a Guinness World Record.

+Although the education system of Tribhuvan University has produced many graduates, many of them still need to get jobs in the market.
+They cannot find jobs in Nepal, so they go abroad to look for financial opportunities.
+Nepal's Public colleges are government-funded, and community colleges are privately funded.
+Both types of colleges are university-oriented and implement the university curriculum and university exam system.
+The university's education and services, such as business education, employment, training, and vocational education, are not up to date with new technology and career preparation.

-TU has 7,841 teaching faculty and 7,413 non-teaching staff including the support staff in its constituent campuses.
+TU has 8,841 teaching faculty and 7,413 non-teaching staff including the support staff in its constituent campuses.
 The number of total employees is 15,254.

 Rankings

-Tribhuvan University is ranked in the top 800-1000 universities in the world as per the Times Higher Education World University Rankings in 2021, published by the Times Higher Education (THE) magazine.
+Tribhuvan University is ranked in the top 1201-1500 universities in the world as per the Times Higher Education World University Rankings in 2024, published by the Times Higher Education (THE) magazine.
 It is ranked among the 251-300 best universities of Asia.
-It is ranked at 6676 in the world and 2nd in the country as per the 4icu Organisation of University Ranking.
+It is ranked at 6676 in the world and 2nd in the country as per the unirank University Ranking.

 Technical institutes

 The university administers its science and technology programs, such as BSc, BE, MBBS, etc., through its technical institutes.
 There are five technical institutes at the university, each taking care of a specific domain within the field of science and technology education.